A Medieval Banquet with the Earl of Thomond:

 We have the vegetarian option which is a slice of melon for entrée, followed by a vegetarian tart.

 Wine is included with the meal, but there aren’t many takers as both the red and white are pretty undrinkable.
 Tony asks to buy a beer, but they didn’t have any.

 While the meal is taking place, the Castle staff provide musical entertainment.
 It seems that to work in the castle you have to multi-task as some of them help in serving the food and then join in providing the entertainment as well.

 Touristy But Popular

 Although the Bunratty Castle Medieval Banquet is an event staged for tourists, it is nevertheless very popular and gets booked out.
-The vegetarian meal is rather light on for the €59 charged and the wine certainly needs improvement, but food aside, the medieval banquet is an opportunity to experience Bunratty Castle in the evening, enjoy some Irish folk music and get a hint of what life might have been like when the Earls of Thomond were in residence, although a very sanitized version of it.
+The vegetarian meal is rather light on for the €59 charged (at the time we went) and the wine certainly needs improvement, but food aside, the medieval banquet is an opportunity to experience Bunratty Castle in the evening, enjoy some Irish folk music and get a hint of what life might have been like when the Earls of Thomond were in residence, although a very sanitized version of it.